jgilfn/Masterdinger/README.md

 ##Installation

-Masterdinger.com is going to be running on a Debian 8 Server with PHP 7.0.
+Masterdinger.com is going to be running on a Debian 8 Server with PHP 7.0 and Apache 2.4 .
 These are the packages needed: php7.0 php7.0-mysql php7.0-curl php7.0-json apache2 php7.0-imagick